-Ruby is an open source object-oriented programming language.
-The first version of the language (0.95) was released in 1995, and in 2011, version 1.9.3 was released.
+Ruby is an open source object-oriented programming language developed by Yukihiro Matsumoto.
+The first version of the language (0.95) was released in 1995, and on December 25, 2021, version 3.1.0 was released.

-Ruby has been gaining popularity, and a framework called Ruby on Rails has helped to increase its usage for web programming.
+Ruby is gaining popularity, and a framework called Ruby on Rails has helped to increase its usage for web programming.
 The Ruby language is completely object-oriented, in that everything is an object.
-For instance, even the most basic data types like integers have methods and instance variables.
+For instance, even the most basic data types, like integers, have methods and instance variables.
 This provides a greater ability to use method chaining, where many lines of code can be consolidated into one.
-For example, if you wanted to use three different methods on a string, one way would be to write several lines of code as shown below.
+For example, if you wanted to use three different methods on a string, one way would be to write several lines of code, as shown below.

-These methods could instead be chained, as shown in the below code.
+These methods could instead be chained, as shown in the code below.

 z = "Computer".reverse.upcase.downcase

-Ruby is also known for being a flexible language, since it allows for programmers to make modifications to various parts of the language if desired.
-More information on Ruby programming can be found using the resources below.
+Ruby is also a flexible language, because it allows programmers to make modifications to various parts of the language, if desired.
+More information on Ruby programming is available using the resources below.

 The most common use of Ruby is with web applications.
 Its main appeals is that programmers don't have to spend a lot of time setting up their files.